gregwood-db/databricks-dr-examples/README.md

 # databricks-dr-examples
-A collection of example scripts for setting up Disaster Recovery for Databricks.
+A collection of minimal example scripts for setting up Disaster Recovery for Databricks.

-This code is provided as-is and is meant to serve as a set of baseline examples; _please validate within your environment before using in production_!
+This code is provided as-is and is meant to serve as a set of baseline examples.
+You may need to alter these scripts to work in your environment.